-The ontological notion of being as embodied and relational means that vulnerability is not a weakness or a condition to be overcome, but is part of the ontological condition of human existence (Harrison, 2008; Lagerkvist, 2016).
-Indeed, vulnerability ‘is the inherent and continuous susceptibility of corporeal life to the unchosen and unforeseen… its inherent openness to what exceeds its abilities to contain and absorb’ (Harrison, 2008: 427).
+The ontological notion of being as embodied and relational means that vulnerability is not a weakness or a condition to be overcome, but is part of the ontological condition of human existence (Harrison 2008, Lagerkvist 2016).
+Indeed, vulnerability ‘is the inherent and continuous susceptibility of corporeal life to the unchosen and unforeseen… its inherent openness to what exceeds its abilities to contain and absorb’ (Harrison 2008, p.
+427).
 As embodied, corporeal beings, we are always left exposed, susceptible to the natural and social world of other humans around us to which we are intimately connected, but yet exceed our capabilities of control.

 Through existential connectedness to others, and through having bodies which are open to the world and its dangerous surprises, vulnerability is an inherent part of the human condition.
 But what happens online when our social encounters are more numerous and interconnected yet separated from our embodiment?

 Clearly, the notion of ‘being-with’ takes on a new relevance in digital culture.
-With a little thought, the co-construction of self and world becomes more evident when we recognise the complex, structureless, interconnecting, indeed rhizomic machinations of our digital existence as articulated by writers such as Bernard Stiegler (1998; 2008) (in terms of, for example, the exteriorisation of desire into digital technologies) and Brian Rotman (2008), who both conceive of contemporary human being as an assemblage of bodies and technologies which include data, profiles, avatars, images, databases which are stored on a vast array of networked servers and distributed around the world.
-As Rotman suggested, ‘it is harder and harder to say where the world stops and the person begins’ (Rotman, 2008: 8).
+With a little thought, the co-construction of self and world becomes more evident when we recognise the complex, structureless, interconnecting, indeed rhizomic machinations of our digital existence as articulated by writers such as Bernard Stiegler (1998, 2008) (in terms of, for example, the exteriorisation of desire into digital technologies) and Brian Rotman (2008), who both conceive of contemporary human being as an assemblage of bodies and technologies which include data, profiles, avatars, images, databases which are stored on a vast array of networked servers and distributed around the world.
+As Rotman suggested, ‘it is harder and harder to say where the world stops and the person begins’ (Rotman 2008, p.
+8).

 Our being is data-encumbered, and in that sense, conceptually at least, we can imagine the collapse of the metaphysical Cartesian self which separates the subject from object.
-As Coté (2014) suggests, ‘the capturing of data is not something that happens to us; it is constitutive of our being as digital humans’ (Coté, 2014:14).
+As Coté (2014) suggests, ‘the capturing of data is not something that happens to us; it is constitutive of our being as digital humans’ (Coté 2014, p.
+14).
 Our digital selves exist in and through relationships with other digital things and beings.
 A social networking profile, for example, cannot be meaningfully conceived of in isolation as an individual, self-contained ‘thing’, given that its existence is dependent on connection and interaction with other profiles, as well as the networked databases, image banks, hyperlinks, and even material bodies which are assembled into what we perceive as the singularity or continuity of ‘the profile’.

 Mitchel (2014) argues that the spatial technologies of connection and the temporal technologies of archiving have created a digital lifeworld of archival subjects, giving the things and beings present online a perpetual ready-to-hand quality in Heideggerian terms, defying both space and time.
 The temporally fleeting contact of the embodied proximal or face-to-face interaction in terms of touch, gesture, gaze, conversation, becomes a matter or record in online contexts.
 For example, the timelessness of archival subjects, their actions, and their interactions (constituted in the form of both known and unknown presences, such as profiles, databases, conversations, search histories, purchase histories, browsing histories and the like) marks out a fundamental difference between online and offline in terms of Being or ‘Being-with’.
 Whereas our embodied exposures to others are usually tied to the moment of encounter, a moment circumscribed in time and space, our archived presence extends the digital moment of encounter to any time or any place.
 Thus we are always already present to others in the networked traces of ourselves.
 We therefore potentially and unknowingly encounter any other, anywhere, all the time.